-- The RSE teaching team meets fortnightly with the Co-Heads of PSHE and RSE to elicit feedback from lessons and to support the nominated teachers.
+- The RSE teaching team meets fortnightly with the Senior Teacher (Pastoral and PSHE) to elicit feedback from lessons and to support the nominated teachers.
 (Deputy Head Pastoral and SENCO will attend at least one meeting per half term). - RSE is a fixed agenda item once a half term at SLT meetings.